Older adults mental health team

-The Older Adult Mental Health Team is a team of health staff with special skills using a person-centred approach in working with people aged over 65 with severe and long term mental health problems such as depression, anxiety, bi-polar and schizophrenia as well as dementia.
-We also support people over 18 who have complex cognitive disorders.
+The Older Adult Mental Health Team is a multidisciplinary team.
+We practice a person-centred approach when working with people aged over 65 with severe and long-term mental health problems such as depression, anxiety, bipolar disorder, schizophrenia, and dementia.

 Our service provides: